CoolPenguin42/CSC352-Diff-Checker/README.md

 </p>

 ## Contributing:
-If youd like to help fix up the code, feel free to branch and pull request your fixes!
+If you would like to help fix up the code or add features, feel free to branch and pull request your fixes!
 Just make sure to test well before doing so

 ## KNOWN ISSUES